bitnami/charts/bitnami/thanos/README.md

 This major version changes the NetworkPolicy objects and creates one per Thanos component.
 The `networkPolicy` common value was removed in favor of `COMPONENT.networkPolicy`.
 Also, NetworkPolicy objects are deployed by default.
 This can be changed by setting `COMPONENT.networkPolicy.enabled=false` being `COMPONENT` one of the Thanos components.

-This version also removes deprecated service port values like `receive.service.http.port` in favor of `recieve.service.ports.http`, as well as `existingServiceAccount`.
+This version also removes deprecated service port values like `receive.service.http.port` in favor of `receive.service.ports.http`, as well as `existingServiceAccount`.

 ### To 12.0.0